LinusSee/webcomponents-sample/README.md

 - [x] Goal 7: It is dynamically included in the parent component, e.g. using the webcomponent server for serving the js bundle
 - [x] Goal 9: It includes dummy data to use if the component is used in local developement (e.g. via `ng serve`) and not included in another app

+For more information on how the goals were implemented see the [docs](/docs/logfile-analysis-component.doc.md).

 ### user-information-component
 This component takes a user and displays it on a profile like site.
 It also provides a form to change the username and email via an event to the parent component.
 <br>